alhonaut/MusicBot/README.md

-Музикальний бот для діскорда на кшалт Rhytm або Groovy.
+Music bot for Discord similar to Rhytm or Groovy.